1aron/aronrepo/packages/aronrepo/README.md

          └─── package.json
 ```

-This command identifies whether it is a package in the workspace by scanning packages of the workspace and its dependencies that don't specify a version `""`, and replaces `""` with the next version.
+This command scans all workspaces for dependencies with unspecified versions `""` considered a project package, then replaces them with the next version.

 Now bump all dependent and workspace packages to a specified version: